mrled/biblemunger/readme.markdown

 - Just made everything rely on being installed to '/' on webserver - need to fix that
 - Investigate the need for polyfills for older browsers
     - history.pushState / the popstate event
+- Minify and compress
+    - Can Python minify my JS, HTML, and CSS?
+    - Can CherryPy compress it automatically?
+(If so, will that work when run as WSGI?)

 ### BibleMunger 2.0: A big update